-Special Handling: Nylon, due to its hygroscopic nature, requires special handling with FDM 3D printing to ensure that it does not absorb humidity during and after 3D printing prior to re-use.
+Special Handling: Nylon, due to its hygroscopic nature, requires special handling with FDM/FFF 3D printing to ensure that it does not absorb humidity during and after 3D printing prior to re-use.

 In recent years, we have seen a trend towards composite plastics reinforced with carbon fiber, fiberglass and Kevlar.
 The base plastic could range from any 3D printable plastic, including ABS, Nylons, Polycarbonate as well as PLA and PETG.